cse110-fa21-group15/cse110-fa21-group15/admin/team.md

 - Hello!
 My name is Naweed and I am a 4th year Computer Science student in Sixth College.
 Things I like to do in my free time are watch anime,  play video games and tennis, and do Leetcode!

 9. Sahil Bhalla: https://github.com/WanderingVagrant/
 - Hi, I’m Sahil, a third year physics student at sixth college.
-Some things I like to do besides software engineering are boards games, reading, and playing video games.
+Some things I like to do besides software engineering are board games, reading, and playing video games.

 10. Xiaoye Zuo: https://github.com/LavitaZ
 - Hello!
 I’m Xiaoye and I’m a 4-th year major in Computer Engineering with a Business minor in Warren.
 When I’m not coding, which is 99% of the time, I’m either cooking, reading, or somewhere outdoors.